Updated December 2022

 An entrepreneur, on the other hand, answers only to herself and her clients.
 She has to come up with product or service ideas, and figure out how to market and sell them.

-Eventually, she may hire a team to help her grow the business, and will be responsible for setting performance targets for each employee.
+Eventually, she may hire a team to help her grow the business, and she will be responsible for setting performance targets for each employee.
 She decides the direction of her own business and makes all the high-level decisions.

 How comfortable are you with taking risks?